-Our attorneys handle matters such as regulatory compliance and filing with the US Department of the Interior – Bureau of Ocean Energy Management (BOEM), relative to Oil & Gas Assignments, Designations of Operators, General and Supplemental Financial Assurance; disputes related to unitization, high bids rejections, decommissioning assessment liabilities, and producibility in paying quantities with the Bureau of Safety and Environmental Enforcement (BSEE); Orders to pay Delay Rental or Royalties disputes with the Office of Natural Resources Revenues (ONRR); appeals before the Interior Board of Lands Appeals (IBLA) with the Office of Hearings and Appeals.
+Our attorneys handle matters such as regulatory compliance and filing with the US Department of the Interior – Bureau of Land Management (BLM) in the Application for Permits to Drill; Bureau of Ocean Energy Management (BOEM), relative to Oil & Gas Assignments, Designations of Operators, General and Supplemental Financial Assurance; disputes related to unitization, high bids rejections, decommissioning assessment liabilities, and producibility in paying quantities with the Bureau of Safety and Environmental Enforcement (BSEE); Orders to pay Delay Rental or Royalties disputes with the Office of Natural Resources Revenues (ONRR); appeals before the Interior Board of Lands Appeals (IBLA) with the Office of Hearings and Appeals.

 Our attorneys have extensive experience practicing before the Federal Energy Regulatory Commission (FERC) and other local, state and federal regulatory agencies.
 We know how to guide our midstream, intrastate and interstate natural gas and oil pipeline clients through complex energy-related contracting matters and often daunting regulations, procedures, audits and enforcement actions.
 Additionally, we can assist shippers and customers of oil and gas pipelines and midstream companies in negotiating and structuring contracts and providing representation of their interests in FERC proceedings.